skip to content

 Two students write about their research supported by Whitten Studentships, which were donated by a private benefactor.

-I am using population genetics to study how different Red Sea reef fish species were affected by large-scale marine habitat loss and fragmentation during the last glacial maximum when the ice sheets were at their greatest extent and there was a large global drop in sea levels.
+I used population genetics to study how different Red Sea reef fish species were affected by large-scale marine habitat loss and fragmentation during the last glacial maximum when the ice sheets were at their greatest extent and there was a large global drop in sea levels.

 This studentship has enabled me to study at Cambridge, to work on a relevant and exciting project in this time of environmental change, and to develop more collaborations with colleagues by the Red Sea – a fascinating environment in itself.